DevelopIntelligenceBoulder/hello-angular-2/README.md

 # hello-angular-2
 A simple example of Hello World in [Angular 2.x](https://angular.io/) syntax.
 Built upon Angular 2 beta.

 This example isn't taking advantage of [Microsoft's Typescript](http://www.typescriptlang.org/) which is the language of choice when writing Angular 2.x applications.
+Here is a [repo](https://github.com/DevelopIntelligenceBoulder/hello-angular-2-typescript) utilizing Typescript.

 There are a couple of options to utilize Angular 2.x without Typescript.